NCAR/MPAS-Workflow/README.md

 `substituteEnsembleBTemplate`: generates and substitutes the ensemble background error covariance `members from template` configuration into application yamls that match `*envar*` and `*hybrid*`.
 See `InitVariationals.csh` for the specific behavior.

+`update_sensorScanPosition`: convert float point sensorScanPosition to integer.
+This code piece utilizes the second File (in its entirety called "fix_float2int.py") that contains the method using h5py module to open/read/alter the netcdf file.

 `updateXTIME`: updates the `xtime` variable in an `MPAS-Atmosphere` state file so that it can be read into the model as though it had the correct time stamp